 Supplementation with glutamine is one important step to meeting your body’s extraordinary needs during intense training but don’t forget that the BCAAs supply up to 70% of your body’s daily glutamine requirements.
 And these requirements are relentless.
 Periods of intense metabolic stress, such as exercise training and dieting, can easily outstrip the body’s synthesis capabilities for glutamine.
 The BCAAs are the only amino acids that your body can use to synthesize glutamine, and as I mentioned before, they support up to 70% of your body’s daily glutamine requirements.

 Metabolic estimates have indicated that without this constant synthesis of glutamine from the BCAAs, the human body would run out of glutamine in 7-hours or less!9

 CNS Fatigue Blocker

 Most athletes are not aware that BCAAs have a direct influence on exercise performance.10 A number of studies have directly linked supplementation to the prevention of central nervous system (CNS) fatigue.10-14

-Supplementation can prevent CNS fatigue by competing with free-tryptophan for uptake from the plasma into the brain.
+Supplementation with Muscle Energy BCAAs can prevent CNS fatigue by competing with free-tryptophan for uptake from the plasma into the brain.
 Studies report that supplementation can prevent CNS fatigue in athletes using a 2-6 gram dose per hour of exercise.
-Interestingly, this amount was also shown to significantly decrease perceived exertion and increased endurance performance.
+Interestingly, this amount was also shown to significantly decrease perceived physical exertion and increased endurance performance.